 Jeremy Myers, MD

-Division of Urology, University of Utah Hospital, Salt Lake City, UT, USA
+Division of Urology, Department of Surgery, University of Utah, Salt Lake City, UT, USA

 After completinghis residency at the University of Colorado, Dr. Myers spent an additionalfellowship year with Dr. Jack McAninch at University of California, SanFrancisco and the San Francisco General Hospital.
 The emphasis of Dr.Myers' fellowship training was the management of acute traumaand reconstruction of the urinary tract in patients with problems rangingfrom urethral strictures, radiation injury, incontinence, ureteralstrictures, and neurogenic bladder.
 He is currently anassociate professor at the University of Utah School of Medicine.
 He isboard certified in urology and a member of the American Urologic Association, theSociety of Genitourinary Reconstructive Surgeons, and a Fellow of the AmericanCollege of Surgeons.
 He is on the board of directors and the secretary elect ofthe Society of Genitourinary Reconstructive Surgeons.
 He is also on theboard of directors of the International Volunteers in Urology.
 Dr.Myers is a co-director of the University of Utah's researchand clinical fellowship in Genitourinary Injury and ReconstructiveUrology.